PramithaMJ/job-analysis-MapReduce/README.md

 ## AWS cluster setup for hadoop

-To run the hadoop cluster on aws with one master node and 3 data nodes, the terraform automation is done to provision and setup the resources in folder [text](aws-cloud-deployment)
+To run the hadoop cluster on aws with one master node and 3 data nodes, the terraform automation is done to provision and setup the resources in folder [aws-cloud-deployment](aws-cloud-deployment)

 ![alt text](screenshots_and_logs/aws.png)